tiepdotme/redant-home/services/digital-product-development.md

       </div>
       <div class="col-12 col-md-7">
         <h3  class="mb-3 text-red mt-3"> Agile Sprint Plan</h3>
-        <p>Back up your product development with a <a href="#faqs-agile-sprint-plan" data-toggle="collapse" data-target="#a4" aria-expanded="true" aria-controls="a4">sprint plan</a> actionable guide and show how you can get things done.</p>
+        <p>Dive into the detail with the a <a href="#faqs-agile-sprint-plan" data-toggle="collapse" data-target="#a4" aria-expanded="true" aria-controls="a4">sprint plan</a>.
+This is your actionable guide to show you how to get it all done.</p>
-        <p>Using <a href="#faqs-agile-methodology" data-toggle="collapse" data-target="#a5" aria-expanded="true" aria-controls="a5">Agile methodology</a> we break down your digital product in phases of development include testing criteria.
+        <p>Using <a href="#faqs-agile-methodology" data-toggle="collapse" data-target="#a5" aria-expanded="true" aria-controls="a5">Agile methodology</a> we break down your digital product in actionable phases of development - known as "Sprints".
 Helping you manage risk, and identifying dependencies from start to finish.</p>
       </div>
     </div>
   </div>